| A week of grumpy weather |

 excessive rain.

-Wet Policeman - while CFE changes power pole |
+| Wet Policeman, CFE changes power pole |

 We decided to take the Mini Cooper back to the

-dealer in Cancun where we purchased the car and get a diagnostic test run.
-The weather wasn’t too bad, it looked like
+dealer in Cancun, where we purchased the car and get a diagnostic test run.
+The weather wasn’t too bad; it looked like

 things were improving.
 Just as the car ferry

-was docking in Punta Sam a nasty windstorm blew in with pelting rain and high
+was docking in Punta Sam, a nasty windstorm blew in with pelting rain and high

 winds, temporarily grounding the boat in the sandy harbour.
 As the Captain applied full throttle to free the

-vessel a freak wind-squall slammed the boat’s bow into the concrete docks.
+vessel, a freak wind-squall slammed the boat’s bow into the concrete docks.
 It was darn exciting for a few minutes with

 lots of nervous laughter from the on-board truck drivers and ferry crew.
-There was some damage to the boat and dock
+There was some damage to the boat and dock, but no injuries that we know of.

-Pepe and guys struggling with fridge |
+| The guys struggling with fridge |

-bit interesting as the rain continued to pelt down, flooding streets to a depth
+Once off the ferry, our drive through Cancun got interesting as the rain continued to pelt down, flooding streets, making the ever-present potholes impossible to see.

 We decided that since we were already in the

-city to get the car checked we might as well search for a new
+city, to get the car checked we might as well search for a new

 refrigerator.
 Starting at Telebodega,

-then Liverpool, Chapur, and Sears we finally settled for a floor model at
+then Liverpool, Chapur, and Sears, we finally settled for a floor model at

 Costco.